-On the right pane of the following page, make a hit on the Check for updates button.
+- On the right pane of the following page, click – Check for updates.

 Via Device Manager

-Another simple method to update WiFi driver in Windows 10 is through “Device Manager” and to do so walk through the given sequence of steps.
+Another simple method to update WiFi driver in Windows 10 and 11 is through “Device Manager” and to do so walk through the given sequence of steps.

-Now, locate and expand “Network adapters” on the subsequent window of the Device Manager.
+- Now, locate and double click on “Network adapters” from the Device Manager.